 As the report details, claims resulting in both severe and smaller-impact weather events represent significant property damage for consumers, with losses driven in large part from aging sewage and water infrastructure that cannot handle the new higher precipitation levels; in fact, a rise in water levels for water-related insurance claims now “surpass[e] fire as the number one cause of home insurance losses in many parts of the country” (p.
 7).
-The report also details projections running though 2050s of extreme weather events in Canada, including hot days per year, wildfires, hail and ice storms, tornadoes, and heavy rainfall events, and includes recommendations for dealing with the expansion of insurance-related losses nationwide.
+The report also details projections running through the 2050s of extreme weather events in Canada, including hot days per year, wildfires, hail and ice storms, tornadoes, and heavy rainfall events, and includes recommendations for dealing with the expansion of insurance-related losses nationwide.

 Speaking in no uncertain terms about the threat of climate risk to insurers, S. Leurig (2011) states that “This changing climate will profoundly alter insurers’ business landscape, affecting the industry’s ability to price physical perils, creating potentially vast new liabilities and threatening the performance of insurers’ vast investment portfolios”.
-Indeed, it is becoming increasingly recognized that soaring costs, coupled with the devastation to environments and infrastructure are associated with severe weather and climate-related factors, and that, as the president of the roundtable David McGloughlin insists “Our report also shows that adapting to climate change makes economic sense.
-It can lower the costs of climate impacts by preventing damage, saving money and lives … now makes clear that getting global emissions down is both in Canada’s economic and environmental interest”.
+Indeed, it is becoming increasingly recognized that soaring costs, coupled with the devastation to environments and infrastructure, are associated with severe weather and climate-related factors, and that, as the president of the roundtable David McGloughlin states, “Our report also shows that adapting to climate change makes economic sense.
+It can lower the costs of climate impacts by preventing damage, saving money and lives … now makes clear that getting global emissions down is both in Canada’s economic and environmental interest.”

 4. Increased risks to human health